nf-core/configs/docs/giga.md

 To use it, add `-profile giga` when running a pipeline.
 This will automatically download the [`giga.config`](../conf/giga.config).

-The configuraiton sets `slurm` as the default executor and enables `singularity` as container runner.
+The configuration sets `slurm` as the default executor and enables `singularity` as container runner.

 ## Loading the required modules